merlinfuchs/kite/README.md

 Make your own Discord bot without worrying about hosting!

-Kite allows your to write Discord Bots in various languages like Go, JavaScript (planned), Rust (planned) and many more and deploy them easily without having to worry about hosting and scaling.
+Kite allows your to write Discord Bots in various languages like Go, JavaScript (WIP), Rust (planned) and many more and deploy them easily without having to worry about hosting and scaling.

 In theory any programming language that can compile to WebAssembly, or which interpreter can compile to it, is supported.
 Right now there is only an official SDK for Go.